processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   The option defines default policy for chat history.
 When `always` is set every chat message is stored.
 With `roster` only chat history with contacts from user's roster is stored. `never` fully disables chat history.
 Note that a client can change its policy via protocol commands.
 The default is `never`.

+`request_activates_archiving: true|false`

+:   If this option is enabled, no messages are stored for a user until his client issued a MAM request, regardless of the value of the `default` option.
+Once the server received a request, that user's messages are archived as usual.

 `cache_size: Integer`

 :   There is a cache which is used to improve performance for retrieving user's policy.
 This option will allow you to set the size of this cache.
 The default is 1000 items.